alexandru-dinu/obsidian-sortable/README.md

 # Obsidian Sortable

 Sortable is a plugin for [Obsidian](https://obsidian.md) that aims to offer [Wikipedia-like](https://en.wikipedia.org/wiki/Help:Sorting#Example) sortable tables.
-Right now, the plugin offers ascending / descending sorting based on the data-type of the table header that was clicked.
+Currently, the plugin supports ascending / descending sorting based on the data-type of the table header that was clicked.

 ## Usage
 Please note that the development is in (early) alpha stage.
 If you want to test the plugin, you can download the [latest release](https://github.com/alexandru-dinu/obsidian-sortable/releases), unzip the contents to `/path/to/vault/.obsidian/plugins/obsidian-sortable` and enable it from the settings.